LoD-Loc v3: Generalized Aerial Localization in Dense Cities using Instance Silhouette Alignment¶

 Key Designs¶

-- Mechanism: The untextured LoD model is parsed as a graph \(G=(V,E,F)\), where each building \(B_i\) corresponds to a connected component \(G_i\).
-Graph partitioning divides the model into \(M\) disjoint building instances, each assigned a unique 24-bit RGB color ID, enabling direct instance mask generation at render time.
+Since semantic segmentation outputs binary masks, one-to-one matching is impossible.
+The LoD model is first parsed into a graph \(G=(V,E,F)\), where each independent building \(B_i\) corresponds to a connected component \(G_i\).
+Graph partitioning separates the model into \(M\) disjoint building instances.
+Each is assigned a unique 24-bit RGB color ID.
+During rendering, colors serve as IDs, directly outputting instance masks without additional segmentation steps.

 Loss & Training¶